 Yes, you can use a paperback book instead of a hardcover!
 It's not as easy and it doesn't look as good when you're done.
 The glue will warp the book slightly, especially the back cover.
 However, it is possible.

-You can mostly follow the Basic Instructions, but there's a few things extra steps to take:
+You can mostly follow the Hand-made Instructions, but there's a few things extra steps to take:

 Before you start: make sure the cover has a laminate or plastic coating.